Reviews You Can Rely On

 Our Verdict

 The BIKND Jetpack V2 is a unique bike travel case.
 During our testing period, we encountered multiple bags with a very similar approach.
 BIKND took a creative approach that results in a functional and reasonably protective bike travel case.
 The loading process was a little clunky, thanks to a few interesting quirks.
 This case offers slightly below-average amounts of protection, and the ease of rolling/carrying was impressive, earning it a Top Pick for its ease of storage.
 With just a little more frame protection and a couple of tweaks to the packing process, this case could be a winner.
-Compare it to top competitors in our review of the best bike travel cases.
+Compare it to top competitors in our review of bike travel cases.

 REASONS TO BUY